QBiotics receives first registration for tigilanol tiglate with European Medicines Agency approval of Stelfonta(R) | 20.01.20 | finanzen.ch

 Börse aktuell - Live Ticker

 Der heimische Markt sowie der deutsche Leitindex präsentierten sich am Freitag mit positiver Tendenz.
 Die Wall Street zeigte sich vor dem Wochenende wenig verändert.
-An den Aktienmärkten in Fernost wurden am Freitag Gewinne verzeichnet.
+Die Aktienmärkten in Fernost weisen zum Wochenstart keine gemeinsame Tendenz aus.

 Finanzen.net News